 - Arrive on time to all lessons. - Line up sensibly, quietly and in single file where possible. - Enter sensibly when told. - Go straight to your place. - Stand behind your chair and wait for the teacher's greeting and respond politely or begin first learner activity as directed. - Make sure you bring everything you need.
-(Pen, pencil, ruler, diary, exercise book, homework, and any special items required by individual subjects) - Detentions are issued to students who are not organized and ready to learn.
+(Black pen, red pen, pencil, ruler, scientific calculator, planner, exercise book, homework, and any special items required by individual subjects) - Detentions are issued to students who are not organized and ready to learn.